-- During heating operation at outdoor low temperature condition, defrost operation start timely to melt the ice formed on outdoor heat exchanger. - When heating operation accumulated time is time up, and both outdoor temperature and outdoor unit heat exchanger temperature is less than setting temperature for 5 minute.
-When defrost temperature is more than setting temperature, defrost operation finish. - During defrost operation, in spite of any change of remote controller, indoor fan stop and louver angle fixed at upper side. (for louver control : cassette and ceiling model only) - During defrost operation, [DEFROST] is displayed at wired remote controller (when using wireless controller, POWER LED is blinking in receiver of indoor unit), hot start operate after defrost operation finish.
+- During heating operation at outdoor low temperature condition, defrost operation start timely to melt the ice formed on outdoor heat exchanger. - When heating operation accumulated time is time up, and both outdoor temperature and outdoor unit heat exchanger temperature is less than setting temperature for 5 minutes.
+When defrost temperature is more than setting temperature, defrost operation finish.

+- During defrost operation, in spite of any change of remote controller, indoor fan stop and louver angle fixed at upper side. (for louver control : cassette and ceiling model only) - During defrost operation, [DEFROST] is displayed at wired remote controller (when using wireless controller, POWER LED is blinking in receiver of indoor unit), hot start operate after defrost operation finish. - The defrost temperature (DEF_Th) depends on outdoor ambient temperature.